-- 'as of right' (i.e. without secrecy, permission or force); - For a period of at least 20 years; - For the purposes of lawful sports and pastimes - By a significant number of the inhabitants of any locality, or of any neighbourhood within a locality; and - Use has continued up until the date of application or, if this is not the case, use has ceased no more than one year prior to the date of application
+- 'as of right' (i.e. without secrecy, permission or force); - For a period of at least 20 years; - For the purposes of lawful sports and pastimes - By a significant number of the inhabitants of any locality, or of any neighbourhood within a locality; and - Use has continued up until the date of application or, if this is not the case, use has ceased no more than two years prior to the date of application (this was reduced to one year from 1st October 2013)

 An application to register land as a town or village green needs to be 'duly made'.
-In other words, the application itself must comply with the requirements of the 2006 Act, as set out in Stage 1 below.
+In other words, the application itself it must comply with the requirements of the 2006 Act, as set out in Stage 1 below.
 All criteria must be met to satisfy the requirements.